 Clarkson Hall has been renovated.
 After the growth of racing required the utilization of both the Lewis Hawkes Pavilion and the Drysdale Centre, Evergreen Park relocated the riding rings to the Equestrian and Riding Centre behind the Gordon Badger Stadium in the east portion of the park.

-The Racing Entertainment Centre was completed and opened for business in the spring of 2007 and includes a restraunt and casino with 99 slot machines.
+The Racing Entertainment Centre was completed and opened for business in the spring of 2007 and includes a restaurant and casino with 99 slot machines.

 Significant upgrades were made to the standardbred track; as a result, Grande Prairie boasts one of the top standardbred track surfaces in all of Canada.

-The Trade and Exhibition Centre (Tech Centre) was completed in the summer of 2007 and has become the face of Evergreen Park and the central hub of activity.
+The Trade and Exhibition Centre (TARA CENTRE) was completed in the summer of 2007 and has become the face of Evergreen Park and the central hub of activity.

-The parking lot was paved in conjunction with the construction of the TEC Centre to facilitate movement of outdoor exhibits to the TEC Centre location.
+The parking lot was paved in conjunction with the construction of the TARA Centre to facilitate movement of outdoor exhibits to the TARA Centre location.
 At the same time, the park cleared and leveled an additional parking area to facilitate some of the heavier equipment and vehicles, reducing damage to main traffic areas.

 Lighting was installed throughout traffic areas and fencing was constructed in several spots for aesthetic reasons, as well as to protect the grounds from wear and tear.